President says no more discussions on nuclear issue as UN watchdog admits “stalemate”.

 “Clearly, if Iran refuses to negotiate seriously, we – the United States and the international community and the Security Council – can draw conclusions from that.
 And then based on that, we’ll make some judgments in the future,” Crowley said.

 “Clearly, if Iran refuses to negotiate seriously, we – the United States and the international community and the Security Council – can draw conclusions from that”

 Philip Crowley, US state department spokesman

-In its proposal, Iran ignored a demand by the six world powers – the US, Russia, China, France, Britain and Germany – for a freeze of its uranium enrichment, which is suspected of leading to production of a nuclear weapon.
+In its proposal, Iran ignored a demand by the six world powers for a freeze of its uranium enrichment, which critics say could lead to the production of a nuclear weapon.

 Gareth Porter, an independent historian and journalist, said that Iran’s proposal still provided some scope for discussion on its nuclear activity.